taisei-project/taisei/doc/BUILD.rst

 * Default: ``auto``
 * Options: ``auto``, ``enabled``, ``disabled``

-This option enables a "relocatable" installation layout, where everything is confined to one directory and no full paths are hardcoded into the executable.
+This option enables a “relocatable” installation layout, where everything is confined to one directory and no full paths are hardcoded into the executable.

 The ``auto`` defaults to ``enabled`` when building for Windows, Emscripten, Switch, or macOS with